scipr-lab/libsnark/README.md

     Convert each element of the proving key and verification key to affine coordinates.
-This allows using mixed addition formulas in multiexponentiation and results in slightly faster prover and verifier runtime at expense of increased proving time.
+This allows using mixed addition formulas in multiexponentiation and results in slightly faster prover and verifier runtime at expense of increased generator runtime.

 *   `cmake -DPERFORMANCE=ON`